iMikie/Semantic-UI-Rails/README.md

 <br>
 --

 There are many features of Semantic-UI I haven't tried yet.
-If you try them before I do, please let me know and/or send me a pull request.
+If you try them before I do, send me an email or pull request.

+Thanks, <br>
-Thanks, Michael Farr
+Michael Farr <br>
 *Tiburon CA, Sept 2015*

-michaelmfarr@gmail.com <br>
-mikefarr@mac.com
+michaelmfarr at gmail dot com <br>
+mikefarr at mac dot com